 Kickoff: Saturday, June 25: Please join us for our annual public event designed to raise awareness of the health benefits of outdoor activity and support NWF's work to connect kids and nature.

-The National Wildlife Federation and Ranger Rick are excited to launch our new CD with the Whizpops - an up and coming “kid and environment centric” band extraordinaire.
-The Whizpops will be performing in Seattle three times over the Memorial Day weekend, and every CD sold benefits NWF.
+The National Wildlife Federation and Ranger Rick are excited to launch our new CD with the Whizpops—an up and coming “kid and environment centric” band extraordinaire.
+The Whizpops will be performing in Seattle three times over the Memorial Day weekend, and every CD sold benefits the National Wildlife Federation.
 We look forward to seeing you at the event.
 Check out dates, times, and locations, and listen to the album!